matejzavrsnik/AdventOfCode2022/aoc_learned.md

 - When extracting reusable code, make a copy, move that, and leave original where it was.
 You don't want to be refactoring all past AoC code whenever you want to improve reusable code.
 - Before AoC starts, go through standard library, my library, AoC library to remind yourself what's there.
 - Use existing building blocks and combine, rather than build custom code.
+- prefer std::set over std::unordered_set; the speedup is negligable and usually not the point of the problem, while you can use set operations on std::set.
+Worse, the operations work on unordered_sets too but give wrong results.